 Armed with this knowledge, a militant debtors movement has the potential to rewrite the contract and assure that no one has to mortgage their future to survive.

-Debtors of the world must unite.
-Through tactics such as strikes and collective bargaining, debtors’ movements can help redress our country’s foundations in racial capitalism and environmental destruction.
 As isolated individuals, debtors have little influence.
-But as a bloc, we can leverage our debts and devise new, powerful strategies to challenge the corporate creditor class and help win universal public goods.
+But as a bloc, we can leverage our debts and devise new tactics to challenge the corporate creditor class and help win reparative, universal public goods.

 Individually, our debts overwhelm us.
 But together, our debts can make us powerful.